radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 When PAP is used, passwords are stored in clear-text only ephemerally in the memory of an application which receives and then verifies the password.
 Any compromise of that application results in the exposure of a small number of passwords which are visible at the time of compromise.
 If the compromise is undetected for an extended period of time, the number of exposed passwords would of course increase.

 However, when CHAP or MS-CHAP are used, all of passwords are stored in clear-text in the database, all of the time.
 The database contents might be encrypted, but the decryption keys are necessarily accessible to the application which reads that database.
 Any compromise of the application means that the entire database can be immediately read and exfiltrated as a whole.
-The attacker then has complete access to all user identies, and all associated clear-text passwords.
+The attacker then has complete access to all user identities, and all associated clear-text passwords.

 The result is that when the system as a whole is taken into account, the risk of password compromise is less with PAP than with CHAP or MS-CHAP.
 It is therefore RECOMMENDED that administrators use PAP in preference to CHAP or MS-CHAP.

+## MS-CHAP

+MS-CHAP (v1 in {{RFC2433}} and v2 in {{RFC2759}}) has major design flaws, and should not be used outside of a secure tunnel.
+As MS-CHAPv1 is not normally used, the discussion in this section will focus on MS-CHAPv2.

+Recent developments demonstrate just how easy it is to attack MS-CHAPv2 exchanges, and obtain the "NT-hash" version of the password ({{SENSEPOST}}).
+The attack relies on a vulnerability in the protocol design in {{RFC2759}} Section 8.4.
+In that section, the response to the MS-CHAP challenge is calculated via three DES operations, which are based on the 16-octet NT-Hash form of the password.
+However, the DES operation requires 7 octet keys, so the 16-octet NT-Hash cannot be divided evenly into the 21 octets of keys required for the DES operation.

+The solution in {{RFC2759}} Section 8.4 is to use the first 7 octets of the NT-Hash for the first DES key, the next 7 octets for the second DES key, leaving only 2 octets for the final DES key.
+The final DES key is padded with zeros.
+This construction means that an attacker who can observe the MS-CHAP2 exchange only needs to perform 2^16 DES operations in order to determine the final 2 octets of the original NT-Hash.

+If the attacker has a database which correlates known passwords to NT-Hashes, then those two octets can be used as an index into that database, which returns a subset of candidate hashes.
+Those hashes are then checked via brute-force operations to see if they match the original MS-CHAPv2 data.

+This process lowers the complexity of cracking MS-CHAP by nearly five orders of magnitude as compared to a brute-force attack.
+The attack has been demonstrated against databases containing tens to hundreds of millions of passwords.
+On a consumer-grade machine, the time required for such an attack to succeed is on the order of tens of milliseconds.

+While this attack does require a database of known passwords, such databases are easy to find online, or to create locally from generator functions.
+Passwords created manually by people are notoriously predictable, and are highly likely to be found in a database of known passwords.
+In the extreme case of strong passwords, they will not be found in the database, and the attacker is still required to perform a brute-force dictionary search.

+The result is that MS-CHAPv2 SHOULD be considered as equivalent in security and privacy to PAP.
+It offers little benefit over PAP, and has many drawbacks as discussed in the previous section.

 ## EAP

 If more complex authentication methods are needed, there are a number of EAP methods which can be used.
-These methods variously allow for the use of certificates (EAP-TLS), or passwords (EAP-TTLS {{?RFC5281}}, PEAP {{I-D.josefsson-pppext-eap-tls-eap}})) and EAP-PWD {{?RFC5931}}.
+These methods variously allow for the use of certificates (EAP-TLS), or passwords (EAP-TTLS {{?RFC5281}}, PEAP {{I-D.josefsson-pppext-eap-tls-eap}})) and EAP-pwd {{?RFC5931}}.

-Where it is necessary to use intermediate proxies as with eduroam {{EDUROAM}} and OpenRoaming {{OPENROAMING}}, it is RECOMMENDED to use EAP instead of PAP, CHAP, or MS-CHAP.
+Where it is necessary to use intermediate proxies such as with eduroam {{EDUROAM}} and OpenRoaming {{OPENROAMING}}, it is RECOMMENDED to use EAP instead of PAP, CHAP, or MS-CHAP.
 If passwords are used, they can be can be protected via TLS-based EAP methods such as EAP-TTLS or PEAP.
-Passwords can also be omitted entirely from being sent over the network, as with EAP-TLS {{?RFC9190}} or EAP-PWD {{?RFC5931}}.
+Passwords can also be omitted entirely from being sent over the network, as with EAP-TLS {{?RFC9190}} or EAP-pwd {{?RFC5931}}.

-We also note that the TLS-based EAP methods which transport passwords hide the passwords from intermediate RADIUS proxies.
-However, they are still subject to the analysis above about PAP versus CHAP, along with the issues of storing passwords in a database.
+We also note that the TLS-based EAP methods which transport passwords also hide the passwords from intermediate RADIUS proxies.
+However, for the home authentication server, those EAP methods are still subject to the analysis above about PAP versus CHAP, along with the issues of storing passwords in a database.

 ## Eliminating Proxies